nhoyle-unsw/learn-encryption-with-python/docs/Modular-arithmetic.md

 1
 ```

-## More formal definition of inverse modulud
+## More formal definition of inverse modulus

 The example definition above was in order to show a simple algorithm for calculating the multiplicative modular inverse.
 A more formal definition can be stated as follows: